CNA-Tech/PKS-Ninja/LabGuides/PKSBackupVelero-PV3774/readme.md

 ```

-4.3 Since our planespotter app is using a mysql pod that it utilizing persistent storage, we need to annotate the `mysql-0` pod so the velero service understand it needs to include those volumes in the backup we will run shortly.
-Run the following to annotate the `mysql-0` pod that contains a volume to back up
+4.3 Since our planespotter app is using a `mysql` pod that is utilizing persistent storage, we need to annotate the `mysql-0` pod so the Velero service understand it needs to include those volumes in the backup we will run shortly.
+Run the following to annotate the `mysql-0` as required for Velero to back up the associated volumes:

 ```bash